MtnBiker/historical-streets-la/README.md

 For more information for now check out the about page at [Croatian Run Restaurants in Los Angeles  1880&ndash;1930](https://stark-cove-20051.herokuapp.com/about) which uses many of the same resources.
 Also its [acknowledgements page](https://stark-cove-20051.herokuapp.com/about).

 ### Status—pre-release
+- The database will be refreshed, in other words, you can make changes and create accounts, but they will disappear.
+Be patient.
+But please let me know if you have any comments or suggestions.

 - Basic feature set implemented and working on my computer. √